What is Patch Testing used for?

 What is Contact Dermatitis?

 Contact Dermatitis occurs when the skin reacts to a substance which it has been in direct contact with resulting in a red, itchy rash.
 The rash occurs in the same distribution as the area of contact.
-The commonly occurs on the hands as a result of occupational exposures such as Latex or Rubber containing gloves.
-It is found more commonly in women than men, primarily due to nickel found in some jewellery and to acrylate allergy associated with nail cosmetics.
+It often occurs on the hands as a result of occupational exposures such as Latex or Rubber containing gloves.
+Contact dermatitis is found more commonly in women than men, primarily due to nickel found in some jewellery and to acrylate allergy associated with nail cosmetics.
 Contact dermatitis is particularly prevalent in metal workers, cleaners, painters, hairdressers and health care workers.

 What does Patch Testing test for?